Home » Koh Mak » Koh Mak Beaches

 Ao Kao Beach on the south west coast is the most popular of the Koh Mak beaches.

-Guesthouses include Hanoi House and 2 Cans, there’s old style beach backpacker digs at Island Huts, cheap bungalows at TK Huts and Miss You and even a small hotel at Makathanee Resort.
+Guesthouses include Hanoi House and Twocans, there’s old style beach backpacker digs at Island Huts, Monkey Huts and Baan Talay Hostel or cheap bungalows at The River Retreat, TK Huts, Miss You, Baanyai Guesthouse, Sabai Beach and Big Easy.
 Further along the western coast, known locally as Ao Krateung, you’ll also find Big Easy and all on its own, Hidden Beach, bungalows and hipster bar/party venue.

 The remote Laem Tookata Beach was home to a handful of cheap backpacker bungalows but all are now closed as the area is redeveloped.
 Easily reachable by kayak,Koh Rayang Nok and Koh Rayang Nai lie offshore.